wpilibsuite/frc-docs/source/docs/software/advanced-controls/controllers/feedforward.rst

   .. code-tab:: java

-    // Calculates the feedforward for a position of 10 units, velocity of 20 units/second,
+    // Calculates the feedforward for a velocity of 20 units/second
     // and an acceleration of 30 units/second^2
-    // Units are determined by the units of the gains passed in at construction. feedforward.calculate(10, 20, 30);
+    // Units are determined by the units of the gains passed in at construction. feedforward.calculate(20, 30);

   .. code-tab:: c++

-    // Calculates the feedforward for a position of 10 meters, velocity of 20 meters/second,
+    // Calculates the feedforward for a velocity of 20 meters/second
     // and an acceleration of 30 meters/second^2
     // Output is in volts
-    feedforward.Calculate(10_m, 20_mps, 30_mps_sq);
+    feedforward.Calculate(20_mps, 30_mps_sq);

 Using Feedforward to Control Mechanisms
 ---------------------------------------